 Now known as Kimpton Shorebreak Huntington Beach Resort, this boutique locale is situated just steps from the hottest sand in Surf City and at the epicenter of the Main Street scene.
 Inside the lavish property awaits a relaxed, coastal vibe achieved via spirited interior design, an open-air patio with cozy fire pits, elevated beach-chic dining at the Pacific Hideaway restaurant and spacious, airy accommodations – many offering views of the Huntington Beach Pier.

 Real Estate Surrounding the Strand

 Being in the heart of downtown Huntington Beach.
 The Strand is surrounded by many different types of homes and condos.
-Being that the real estate in Huntington Beach has always been desirable: The Strand development has just added to its value by giving the area yet another desirable place to go.
-We have seen an explosion in Huntington Beach condos for sale and has even pushed the Huntington Beach’s oceanfront homes to new highs.
-The Strand has done wonders for the local real estate market, and don’t see that changing for the foreseeable future.
+Being that Huntington Beach Real Estate has always been desirable: The Strand development has just added to its value by giving the area yet another desirable place to go.
+We have seen an explosion in Huntington Beach condos for sale and have even pushed Huntington Beach’s Oceanfront Homes For Sale to new highs.
+The Strand has done wonders for the local real estate market, and don’t see that changing in the foreseeable future.
 Below is a list of homes around The Strand for you to look over.
-If interested in any of them please reach out to Malakai directly – 714.655.1627
+If you are interested in any of them, please reach out to Malakai directly – 714.655.1627